-Tamar Braxton: Why Her Family Is ‘Relieved’ She’s Ending Toxic Marriage To Vincent Herbert
+Tamar Braxton: Why Her Family’s ‘Relieved’ She’s Ending Toxic Marriage To Vincent Herbert

 Now, Tamar is ready to start living for herself, and her son, Logan, 4.
 After she nailed her first performance since the split, last night at the Soul Train Awards, the singer is taking her life back.
 “Tamar is ready to stand up for herself and fight,” the family insider admitted.
 “She doesn’t want to give Vincent money, she’s tired of him using her.
 And she’s got no intention of sharing custody with him.”
 After everything she’s been through, “Tamar feels very strongly that she should have full custody of their son and she’s going to do whatever it takes to get it.”

 The news broke that Tamar filed for divorce from Vince at the end of Oct.
 2017.
-Her rep revealed that although Tamar’s decision to file was “difficult” the pair decided to go their separate ways, with their son, Logan, remaining their main priority.
+Her rep revealed that although Tamar’s decision to file was “difficult,” the pair decided to go their separate ways, with their son, Logan, remaining their main priority.
 Tamar went social media silent after the split, leaving fans with many questions about her untimely decision to end her marriage.

 However, on Nov.
 8, she took to Instagram, where she wrote a long passage about her split with Vince.
 Although she didn’t come out and say that Vince cheated, Tamar alluded to infidelity in her message.
-She said that the things that a marriage is made up of — “hope, faith, love and dignity” — were no longer part of her marriage to Vince.
+She said that the things a marriage is made up of — “hope, faith, love and dignity” — were no longer part of her relationship with Vince.
 After admitting that she was just married to say that she had a relationship, Tamar wrote, “… some of us have been living a lie.”
 Read her full message here.

 HollywoodLifers, did you see this split coming?